ibexa/documentation-developer/docs/guide/content_rendering/twig_function_reference/content_twig_functions.md

 `ez_content_name()` renders the name of a Content item.

-The function uses prioritized languages from SiteAccess settings, unless you pass another language as `forcedLanguage`.
+The function uses prioritized languages from SiteAccess settings unless you pass another language as `forcedLanguage`.
 If the Content item does not have a translation in the prioritized or passed language, the function returns the name in the main language.